PS 116 (Manhattan): History

 The school suffered from overcrowding, operating at 120% of capacity in 2011, prior to the opening of the River School, which reduced the size of its attendance zone.
 The River School (PS 281) opened in 2013 at the corner of First Avenue and East 35th Street.

 In July 2025, the city announced that PS 116's schoolyard would be opened to the public when not in use by the school as part of the city's "Schoolyards to Playgrounds" program.
+The fence of the schoolyard along East 32nd Street contains a rendering of PS 116's apple tree logo, which was created by graphic artist Milton Glaser.
+From 1965 until 2019, Glaser's office was located at 207 East 32nd Street, the building which abuts the west side of the schoolyard.